linode/docs/docs/platform/api/using-the-linode-cli.md

 og_description: The Linode CLI provides a simplified interface to the Linode API.
 This guide shows how to install the CLI and describes how to perform basic tasks from the command line.
 keywords: ["linode api", "linode cli", "python cli"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-modified: 2018-05-22
+modified: 2018-06-29
 modified_by:
   name: Linode
-published: 2018-05-22
+published: 2018-06-29
 title: Using the Linode CLI
 external_resources:
   - '[Getting Started with the Linode API](/docs/platform/api/getting-started-with-the-linode-api/)'
   - '[Linode API Documentation](https://developers.linode.com/)'
 ---

 The [Linode CLI](https://bits.linode.com/LinodeAPI/linode-cli) is a wrapper around the [Linode API](https://developers.linode.com) that allows you to manage your Linode account from the command line.
-Virtually any task that can be done through the Linode Manager can also be done through the CLI, making it an excellent tool for scripting.
+Virtually any task that can be done through the Linode Manager can be done through the CLI, making it an excellent tool for scripting.

-This guide will describe the basics of installing and working with the CLI.
-It will then go through examples illustrating how to complete common tasks using the CLI.
+This guide describes the basics of installing and working with the CLI.
+It also offers examples illustrating how to complete common tasks using the CLI.

 ## Install the CLI